-All families will be welcomed into the centre.
+All families are welcomed into the centre.
 We understand parents may not always be in agreement with centre policy whether it is in regard to hours offered, fees, curriculum, gender roles or child discipline methods.
 However, we will encourage parents to share their beliefs and will always discuss options and offer explanation if what a parent wants goes directly against centre policy or values of the service.
 It is important to us that all families feel a sense of belonging in the centre and we will strive to work in partnership with parents through the following activities:

 Staff work in co-operation with parents to ensure consistency in approach to best practice quality childcare.